-A: Unfortunately the government can’t keep up with demand and supplying water to those in the urban areas is a difficult task in and of itself.
-70% of Indians live in rural places and with many of these places being in very remote places, the supply of water is left up to the people themselves.
-This is where organizations such as Wells for Life® can be of usefulness.
+A: The government is trying and a directive to provide safe drinking water to every village has been launched yet the implementation has been difficult.
+70% of Indians live in rural places and many are in tribal, forest and other hard to reach areas which is where organizations such as Wells for Life® can be of usefulness.
 Entering into the remote places and providing life’s most basic requirement – safe water.

 Q: Who runs your drilling projects?

 A: We utilize Indian partners who are already working in the rural areas providing a variety of programs aimed at helping empower the poor and destitute.
 So in a sense, we are empowering the Indians to be more effective and successful in helping their own people.
 Nothing is imported from the outside; local labor, material and supplies along with Indian contractors are used which makes for a successful venture.

 Within India, water borne diseases are a major cause of sickness and even death among infants and children Additionally, much of rural India is suffering from water scarcity or the access that they do have isn’t safe for drinking.

 Q: Who maintains the well once it is completed?